 Next, you will need to gather evidence to support your claim.
 This may include medical records, eyewitness testimony, photos or video footage of the accident scene, and more.
 The more evidence you have, the stronger your case will be.

-Finally, it’s important to consult with an experienced personal injury attorney who can help you navigate the legal process and build a strong case for compensation.
+Finally, it’s important to consult with an experienced personal injury attorney in Toledo (or in your area) who can help you navigate the legal process and build a strong case for compensation.
 If you’ve been injured due to someone else’s negligence, don’t wait to get started on your claim – contact an attorney today.

 The defenses to negligence